th2-net/remotehand/README.md

 Output,text
 ```

-Prints <text> to script output.
-Useful to divide outputs of actions like GetElement, GetDynamicTable etc.
+Prints `text` value to script output.
+Useful to divide outputs of actions like `GetElement`, `GetDynamicTable`, etc.

 ### FindElement